-Westlake's population is both growing and aging, according to detailed census data released Thursday by the U.S. Census Bureau.
-Initial census data released in March revealed that while people were moving out of Cuyahoga County, they were moving into Westlake.
+Westlake's population is both growing and aging, according to detailed census data released Thursday by the U.S. Census Bureau. released in March revealed that while people were moving out of Cuyahoga County, they were moving into Westlake.
 New information shows that many of those new residents are raising the average age.

 The typical Westlake resident was 45 in 2010, making them five years older than the average Ohioan, and since 2000, the elderly population has grown by more than 450 people.